 The Trust records a benefit, based on the GAAP measurement criteria, for uncertain income tax positions if the result of a tax position meets a "more likely than not" recognition threshold.
 All tax returns remain subject to examination by federal and various state tax jurisdictions.
-As of December 31, 2021, there were no uncertain tax positions or unrecognized tax benefits.
+As of December 31, 2022 and 2021, there were no uncertain tax positions and the balance of unrecognized tax benefits was \$0.